OpenGene/MutScan/README.md

 ```

 # Work with BAM/CRAM
-If you want to run MutScan with BAM/CRAM files, you can use `samtools` to cnvert them to FASTQ files using `samtools fastq` command, both single-end and paired-end data are supported by latest version of `samtools fastq`.
+If you want to run MutScan with BAM/CRAM files, you can use `samtools` to convert them to FASTQ files using `samtools fastq` command, both single-end and paired-end data are supported by latest version of `samtools fastq`.

 # Remarks
 * `MutScan` requires at least 50 bp long reads, if your reads are too short, do not use it